2023–2025 Sundhnúkur eruptions: August–September 2024 eruption

 The lava initially flowed mostly to the south and west but, in its last days, flowed almost exclusively to the north toward Route 41 (Reykjanesbraut), with only about 2.7 km left and even less distance remaining to the Suðurnesjalína power line, which connects the towns on the Reykjanes Peninsula to the Capital Region.
 The eruption was the first in the series to cross into a new municipality, reaching Vogar /is/ in the north.
 The eruption also caused up to 40 cm of subsidence due to 17–27 e6m3 of magma flowing from the reservoir under Svartsengi to the Sundhnúksgígar crater chain.
-In total, the erupted lava volume above the surface reached 61 e6m3, making it approximately 15 e6m3 larger than the May–June eruption in 2024.
+In total, the erupted lava volume above the surface reached 61 e6m3, making it approximately 15 e6m3 larger than the May–June 2024 eruption.
 A few days after the eruption began, the lava flow rate had dropped below 100 m3/s, and the affected area had already reached 15.8 km2.
 By 3 September 2024, only two erupting craters remained active.
 On 6 September, the Icelandic Meteorological Office (IMO) officially declared the eruption over.
 Lasting approximately 14 days, it was the third longest in the recent series of volcanic events.
 According to scientists, "it is evident from model calculations that no comparable volume of magma has reached the surface since the onset of seismic activity in the autumn of 2023".